wattahay/cli-game-scripts/README.md

 6. "uxterm" (lxterm)
 7. "Terminator" (x-terminal-emulator)

-Most terminals have profiles you can create for individual applications.
+Most terminals have profiles you can create for unique purposes.

 * Use a **dark tango** color palette, and make the background darker if needed.
 * Font Ranking